 Come for the Golden Circle and stay for the Northern Lights.
 Join us on this day and night combo tour and discover the essence of Iceland

-Stand and watch in awe as the aurora borealis dance across the sky above
+Stand and watch in awe as the Aurora Borealis dance across the sky above you with a perfect experience of our private tour.

-Join us on a Northern Lights Cruise and watch the amazing Aurora from a boat cruising off Reykjavik’s coast, in the dark blue yonder of Faxaflói...
+Join us on a Northern Lights Cruise tour and watch breathtaking Aurora Borealis from a boat cruising off Reykjavik’s coast, in the dark blue yonder of Faxaflói.

 Ride an ATV to the top of Mt.
 Hafrafell, enjoy a spectacular panorama over Reykjavik city before embarking on an exciting hunt for the Northern